alexgabel/LiePaper/README.md

 </p>

 ## Model Overview
-- `EncoderLieTDecoder` is the primary architecture: a Siamese encoder produces a latent pair, a generator basis `D` is learnt, and a t-network predicts the Lie parameters that exponentiate the basis before decoding back to the image space.
+- `EncoderLieTDecoder` is the primary architecture: an encoder produces a latent pair, a symmetry generator is parameterized using a basis `D`, and a t-network predicts magnitudes of the transformation.
+The magnitudes are multiplied by the normalilzed generator and exponentiated before decoding back to the image space.
 The figure above highlights this pipeline.
 - Latent representations can be patch-based (default) or vector-based via `EncoderLieMulTVecDecoder`—choose the variant by swapping the `arch` section in your config.

 ## Quick Start